bhky/opennsfw2/README.md

 # The preprocessed image is a NumPy array of shape (224, 224, 3).

 model = n2.make_open_nsfw_model()
-# By default, this call will download the pre-trained weights to:
+# By default, this call will search for the pre-trained weights file from path:
 # $HOME/.opennsfw2/weights/open_nsfw_weights.h5
-#
+# If not exists, the file will be downloaded from this repository.
-# The model is an usual tf.keras.Model object.
+# The model is a `tf.keras.Model` object.

-inputs = np.expand_dims(image, axis=0)  # Add batch axis.
+inputs = np.expand_dims(image, axis=0)  # Add batch axis (for single image).
 predictions = model.predict(inputs)
 # The shape of predictions is (batch_size, 2).
 # Each row gives [non_nsfw_probability, nsfw_probability] for each input image,